Kentucky has made the following changes to the tax laws for the 2020 tax year:

 What changes were made to state tax credits?

-- Income Gap Tax Credit - You can claim this new credit if you are eligible for the Family Size Tax Credit and have a family size of three people or less.
-This credit is designed to assist taxpayers whose rates increased due to the new flat 5% tax rate.
-This credit will be available in tax years 2019 and 2020.
+- Income Gap Tax Credit - This credit has expired and was only available in tax years 2019 and 2020.
+(For tax years 2019 and 2020, you could claim this credit if you were eligible for the Family Size Tax Credit and had a family size of three people or less.
+This credit was designed to assist taxpayers whose rates increased due to the new flat 5% tax rate.)